Container Orchestration Beyond Just Kubernetes

 5. Google Cloud Run

-Serverless container platform from Google Cloud that automatically scales containers based on incoming traffic, down to zero when there is no traffic.
-Cloud Run requires no cluster management and bills only for actual usage, perfect for event-driven and HTTP workloads.
+Serverless container platform from Google Cloud that automatically scales containers based on incoming traffic, all the way down to zero when there is no traffic.
+Cloud Run requires no cluster management, bills only for actual CPU and memory usage, and supports custom containers built with any language or framework.
+Ideal for HTTP services, APIs, and event-driven workloads.

 Pros